matheuristic/plan9port-config/README.md

 unicode characters outside the basic plane on screen.
 As a workaround, see the `fontscripts` folder for scripts that leverage `fontsrv` to convert vector fonts to Plan 9 subf format.

+**Note**: There is currently a bug when scaling Plan 9 bitmap (subf) fonts such that when the bitmap font is scaled (more than 1x), the last rune of any of its subfont ranges prints an empty rune (like a space).
+For example, `/lib/font/bit/lucsans/euro.8.font` uses a subfont `lsr.14` for character range `0x0000` through `0x00FF`.
+Without scaling, the character corresponding to `0x00FF` (ÿ) prints correctly.
+However, when the bitmap font is scaled to 2x (Button2 on `Font 2*/lib/font/bit/lucsans/euro.8.font`), that same character prints as an empty character.
+As a workaround, don't use scaled bitmap fonts.
+That is, only load bitmap fonts using an explicit 1x scale like `1*/lib/font/bit/lucsans/euro.8.font` so switching to HiDPI will not scale the font.

 ## Keyboard bindings